Safe Learning MPC with Limited Model Knowledge and Data: Case Study in Safe Online Lithium-Ion Battery Fast Charging

 \subsection{Results}

 In total, we conducted a series of 10 experiments with identical designs but different initial random seeds.
 We run our algorithm and a non robust baseline for these 10 independent runs on the same battery fast charging problem detailed in the previous subsections.
-Table 2 shows the performance, computation, and safety statistics for each of these runs.
-For a closer look, we go to Figures 1 and 2 which each show one run of both the DRO algorithm and its non-robust counterpart.
-In the case of Figure 1 (Run 3), the DRO-based approach only violates constraints at a single timestep.
-In Figure 2, there is no constraint violation with the added DRO framework.
+Table 1 shows the performance, computation, and safety statistics for each of these runs.
+For a closer look, we go to Figure 2 which shows one run of both the DRO algorithm and its non-robust counterpart.
+In the case of Figure 2 (run 1), the DRO-based does not violate the constraint at any point.
+In Figure 3 we see the highest incidence of constraint violation for the DRO controller (from run 4).
 Conversely, the non-robust versions both experiences a combination of initial, significant voltage spikes as well as minor violations which persist throughout the experiments.
-In total, if we focus on Figure 2 (run 10), the non-robust version violated constraints in 9.4 \% of timesteps (47 timesteps out of 500 total).
-The charging time was 6.73 minutes, which was 9.82\% faster than the DRO version, whose charging time was 7.47 minutes.
+In total, if we focus on Figure 3 (run 4), the non-robust version violated constraints in 13.6 \% of timesteps (68 timesteps out of 500 total).
+The charging time was 6.85 minutes, which was 16.29\% faster than the DRO version, whose charging time was 8.1833 minutes.
 This makes intuitive sense, as the added DRO framework introduces additional conservatism which affects the performance of the overall control policy.